Ready to buy? Here's how to get started.

 Commitment to making a monthly payment in full and on time, today and into the future.

-Extra expenses, including property taxes, homeowners insurance, homeowners association dues, tax assessments, and, if you put down less than 20%, private mortgage insurance.
+Extra expenses, including property taxes, homeowners insurance, homeowners association dues, tax assessments, and in some instances, mortgage insurance.

 Unpredictable maintenance, including small expenses, like a clogged drain, to big expenses, like replacing a roof.